MicrosoftDocs/memdocs/autopilot/registration-auth.md

    ![Screenshot of permission page.](images/csp4.png)

 1. Customer selects the **Yes** checkbox, followed by the **Accept** button.
 Authorization happens instantaneously.

-1. To check that the authorization request is complete, the CSP can check the **Customers** list in their MPC account.
+1. To check that the authorization request is complete, the CSP can check the **Customers** list in their Microsoft Partner Center account.
 If the customer is in the list, the request is complete.
 For example:

     ![Customers.](images/csp5.png)

 ## OEM authorization

-This OEM authorization is only available for those OEMs who are eligible to use OEM Direct API for Windows Autopilot registration and deregistration.
+OEM authorization is only available for those OEMs who are eligible to use OEM Direct API for Windows Autopilot registration and deregistration.

-Each OEM who are eligible of using Direct API solution has a unique link to provide to their respective customers, which the OEM can request from Microsoft via "msoemops support" alias.
-Please contact your account manager to get this support alias.
+OEMs who are eligible of using Direct API solution have a unique link to provide to their respective customers, which the OEM can request from Microsoft via the **msoemops support** alias.
+Contact your account manager to obtain this support alias.

 1. OEM emails link to their customer.

-2. Customer signs into [Microsoft 365 admin center](https://portal.office.com/adminportal) using a cloud-native account (for example, [domain].onmicrosoft.com) with global administrator privileges.
+1. Customer signs into [Microsoft 365 admin center](https://portal.office.com/adminportal) using a cloud-native account (for example, [domain].onmicrosoft.com) with global administrator privileges.

-3. Customer selects the link in the email, which takes them directly to the following page:
+1. Customer selects the link in the email, which takes them directly to the following page:

     ![Screenshot of Accept partner invitation page.](images/csp6.png)